spencertipping/ni/doc/ni_by_example_2.md

-##HDFS I/O & Hadoop Streaming MapReduce
+##Hadoop Streaming MapReduce & HDFS I/O

 `ni` and MapReduce complement each other very well; in particular, the MapReduce paradigm provides